 A hardy wattle good for rockeries and to control erosion.

 Prefers well drained soils in a sunny position and is spectacular in flower.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.

 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface.

 The prostrate form of A. amblygona (sometimes sold under the name ‘Winter Gold’) has been in cultivation for many years.
 It is a reasonably hardy ground cover which can spread to about 1-1.5 metres in diameter. and is very spectacular when in flower.
 The upright forms are rarely seen in cultivation.

-amblygona from Greek amblys (αμβλύς) gonia (angle) – meaning blunt-angled, possibly referring to the shape of the phyllodes.
+amblygona – from Greek amblys (αμβλύς) meaning “blunt” and gonia (γωνία) meaning “angle” or “corner” – referring to the blunt-angled appearance of the phyllodes.

 This species is not considered to be at risk of extinction the wild.